sbraitsch/elf/README.md

 # 🧝 Elf - Advent of Code CLI

 ## What can this do?
+- Scaffold a new Rust project with predefined structure and utility functions
 - Create boilerplate for new AoC Solutions
 - Load your puzzle input (requires a session cookie)
-- Bootstrap a fully new Rust project with predefined structure and utility functions
-- Add boilerplate for a new year of solutions inside a previously bootstrapped project
+- Create modules for a new year of solutions inside a previously bootstrapped project
 - Submit solutions (**NYI**)

 ## How do I use it?